wothke/TinyLCD/README.md

 Since I didn't find anything acceptable, I decided to write my own MickyMouse LCD library instead.
-(I feel that it would be stupid to let some trivial functionality library - like this one - dictate the licenses that I can or cannot use for my own work.. in particular regarding potential commercial exploitation of my work.)
+(I feel that it would be stupid to let some trivial functionality library - like this one - dictate the licenses that I can or cannot use for my own work.. in particular regarding potential commercial exploitation of my work by 3rd parties.)

 Copyright (C) 2018 Juergen Wothke